zareibehnam/Catheter-survival/README.md

 # Catheter-survival

-# Project Summary
+## Project Summary

-## Team and Objectives
+### Team and Objectives

 Our team embarked on a project to estimate the lifespan and influential factors of a medical device known as a catheter.
-The team comprised a physician, a guiding professor with expertise in Information Systems, and myself, serving as a programmer and researcher.
+The team consisted of a dedicated physician, an accomplished professor specializing in Information Systems, and myself, contributing as a programmer and researcher.

-## Key Tasks Accomplished
+### Key Accomplishments

 1. **Data Cleaning:**
-   - Initially, the data used for modeling underwent thorough cleansing and purification to enhance the accuracy of our analyses.
+   - We initiated the project by thoroughly cleansing and refining the dataset, a crucial step in enhancing the accuracy of our analyses.

 2. **Data Preprocessing:**
-   - Various stages of data preprocessing, including normalization and standardization, were implemented to mitigate the effects of data diversity and undesirable impacts.
+   - Multiple stages of data preprocessing, including normalization and standardization, were executed to mitigate the impact of data diversity and undesirable anomalies.

 3. **Filling Missing Values using KNN (K-Nearest Neighbors):**
-   - The KNN algorithm was employed to estimate and replace missing values, ensuring a more comprehensive dataset.
+   - Leveraging the KNN algorithm, we estimated and replaced missing values, ensuring a more robust and comprehensive dataset.

 4. **Model Selection (Deep Learning):**
-   - Briefly, deep learning methods were utilized for modeling to achieve higher precision.
+   - In brief, we employed deep learning techniques to achieve a higher level of precision in our modeling.

-## Results and Challenges
+### Results and Challenges

-While our team devoted considerable effort, the achieved model accuracy of 51% fell below expectations.
-The team attributes this decrease in accuracy to insufficient data and the presence of missing values across various categories.
-These factors limit the model's ability to provide more precise predictions.
+Despite our team's unwavering efforts, the achieved model accuracy of 51% fell below our anticipated expectations.
+We attribute this decrease in accuracy to insufficient data and the prevalence of missing values across various categories.
+These factors impose limitations on the model's capacity to provide more accurate predictions.

-## Project Overview
+### Project Overview

-In summary, our team endeavored to create a model for estimating the lifespan of catheters through data cleansing, preprocessing, missing value imputation, and the application of deep learning models.
-However, the model's accuracy was hindered by data limitations and missing values, indicating the need for further enhancements.
+In summary, our team worked diligently to develop a model for estimating the lifespan of catheters.
+This involved a meticulous process of data cleansing, preprocessing, missing value imputation, and the application of deep learning models.
+However, the model's accuracy was impeded by data constraints and the presence of missing values, highlighting the need for further refinements.

+---

+**Project Name:** Catheter-survival